For Immediate Release (Winnipeg):

 People who work at minimum wage jobs are being sought for a new study about the lived experience of earning a minimum wage.
 The Canadian Centre for Policy Alternatives – Manitoba office is launching a new research project today to focus on the human experience of earning a minimum wage.

 “We want to learn what people working for minimum wage think about their wage – is it at the appropriate level?
 What effect does working for minimum wage have on their lives” says researcher Ellen Smirl.
-Participation is confidential and anonymous.
+Participation is confidential and voluntary.
 Participants receive a $25 cash honourarium for their participation.
 Interested participants are asked to contact the study via email this confidential email address: email@example.com

 This study will also document aspirations of minimum wage workers, level of satisfaction with their current job and level of interest in further education and / or different work.
 The study will probe for match of current job with level of education to test what’s found in the literature – many workers cannot find decent work that matches their education.
 The study will include a literature review and a review of trends in minimum wage compared to the cost of living and the poverty line in Manitoba.
 The study has received ethics approval from the University of Winnipeg’s Human Research Ethics Board.